holidayextras/holidayextras.github.com/_posts/2015-02-24-making-stuff-happen.md

 3. **Tell somebody:** Just by sharing the idea, you are more likely to complete it because you would likely get feedback, good or bad, that will drive you towards achieving that goal.

 4. **Make a "do not do" list:** Things like Facebook, watching a TV show & even cooking a meal take up time.
 Get takeout / Turn off the TV / Block Facebook & use that time saved to work on your idea.
-If you really start to think about it, you waste a lot more time that you realise.
+If you really start to think about it, you waste a lot more time than you realise.

 5. **Get up an hour earlier:** You will be less likely to procrastinate in the morning (maybe after a coffee to get you going) and it's better for you than staying up an hour late.